-B2.10 Share of international students intending to graduate of all students, by type of university and subject group, winter semester 2021/22
+B2.9 International students intending to graduate, by subject group,

 Source: Federal Statistical Office, student statistics; DZHW calculations

 2.4 Applicants

 Around two thirds of all international students in Germany are enrolled at universities that are members of uni-assist.
 Data on international applicants can be collated for these universities.
 In 2022, approximately 10,000 more candidates than the previous year applied via uni-assist for admission to a university in Germany.
 After the beginning of the pandemic in 2020, the number of applicants recovered by 13% in 2022.1 Compared to 2020, the 20 key countries of origin have remained largely unchanged, except that Lebanon has since replaced Colombia.
 Again in 2022, most applicants came from India (22%), followed by Turkey (8%), Iran (6%), Pakistan and China (5% each).
 In eight of the 20 key countries of origin, the number of applicants has fallen off compared to 2020: they are Vietnam and Cameroon (-17% each), South Korea (-18%), the US (-20%), Indonesia (-24%), China (-30%), Syria (-40%) and Nigeria (-41%).
 Particularly striking here is the marked decline in applicants from China; this figure was down just 7% in the previous year.
 In other words, even once pandemic-related travel restrictions were lifted, the number of applicants has continued to drop sharply.
 Meanwhile, in the twelve remaining countries of the 20 key countries of origin, applicant numbers have developed positively, with increases of between 4% (Russia) and 85% (Turkey).